nkratzke/sdvn-impact-database/README.md

 <img src='screenshot.png' width='100%'>

-Data has been collected for a conference paper for the [CLOSER 2015](http://closer.scitevents.org/Home.aspx) conference on Cloud Computing and Service Sciences.
+Data has been collected for a __Cloud Computing__ conference paper.